topkecleon/telegram-bot-bash/README.md

 ----

 ## Security Considerations
-Running a Telegram Bot means it is connected to the public and you never know whats send to your Bot.
+Running a Telegram Bot means it is connected to the public and you never know what's send to your Bot.

 Bash scripts in general are not designed to be bullet proof, so consider this Bot as a proof of concept.
 Bash programmers often struggle with 'quoting hell' and globbing, see [Implications of wrong quoting](https://unix.stackexchange.com/questions/171346/security-implications-of-forgetting-to-quote-a-variable-in-bash-posix-shells)

-Whenever you are processing input from from untrusted sources (messages, files, network) you must be as carefull as possible, e.g. set IFS appropriate, disable globbing (set -f) and quote everthing.
+Whenever you are processing input from from untrusted sources (messages, files, network) you must be as careful as possible, e.g. set IFS appropriate, disable globbing (set -f) and quote everything.
 In addition delete unused scripts and examples from your Bot, e.g. scripts 'notify', 'calc', 'question', and disable all not used commands.

 **Note:** Until v0.941 (mai/22/2020) telegram-bot-bash had a remote code execution (RCE) bug, pls update if you use an older version! see [Issue #125](https://github.com/topkecleon/telegram-bot-bash/issues/125)

-One of the most powerful features of unix shells like bash is variable and command substitution using ```${}``` and ```$()```, but as they are expanded in doble quotes, this can lead to RCE and information disclosing bugs in complex scripts like bashbot even bash does much to avoid this.
+One of the most powerful features of unix shells like bash is variable and command substitution using ```${}``` and ```$()```, but as they are expanded in double quotes, this can lead to RCE and information disclosing bugs in complex scripts like bashbot even bash does much to avoid this.
 So it's more secure to escape or remove '$' in input from user, files or network.

 A powerful tool to improve your scripts is ```shellcheck```.
 You can [use it online](https://www.shellcheck.net/) or [install shellcheck locally](https://github.com/koalaman/shellcheck#installing).
 Shellcheck is used extensive in bashbot development to enshure a high code quality, e.g. it's not allowed to push changes without passing all shellcheck tests.